opral/monorepo/inlang/blog/notes-on-git-based-architecture.md

----
-title: "March 2022: Does a git-based architecture make sense?"
+# March 2022: Does a git-based architecture make sense?
-href: /blog/notes-on-git-based-architecture
-description: Internal notes from March 2022 on why a git-based architecture for localization and beyond seems to make sense.
----

-# {% $frontmatter.title %}

 This document has been written by me, [@samuelstroschein](https://twitter.com/samuelstroschein), as a note to myself on why a git-based architecture makes sense.